WORD (AM)

 WORD (950 kHz), known on-air as "Upstate Red", is a conservative talk-formatted AM radio station in the Greenville-Spartanburg area of Upstate South Carolina.
-The Audacy, Inc. outlet is licensed by the Federal Communications Commission (FCC) to Spartanburg, South Carolina, and broadcasts with a power of 5,000 watts during the day and 65 watts at night using a non-directional antenna.
+This Audacy, Inc. outlet is licensed by the Federal Communications Commission (FCC) to Spartanburg, South Carolina, and broadcasts with a power of 5,000 watts during the day and 65 watts at night using a nondirectional antenna.
 The "Upstate Red" format can also be heard on the second HD Radio channel of WYRD-FM.
 WORD's transmitter is located on the aptly named Broadcast Drive in Spartanburg, while its studios are in Greenville.

 History

-WORD signed on September 1, 1940, at 910 AM as Spartanburg's second radio station. under the ownership of Spartanburg Advertising Company which also owned WSPA, a station that was established a decade previous.
-WORD utilized studio and tower space from WSPA.
+WORD signed on September 1, 1940, at 910 AM as Spartanburg's second radio station, under the ownership of Spartanburg Advertising Company, which also owned WSPA, a station that was established a decade previous.
+WORD used studio and tower space from WSPA.

-In 1944 the FCC ordered the WSPA-WORD combo to be broken up due to ownership regulations which prohibited an owner from having more than one AM station per market.
+In 1944, the FCC ordered the WSPA-WORD combination to be broken up due to ownership regulations that prohibited an owner from having more than one AM station per market.
 This was completed on March 17, 1947, when WORD was sold to Spartan Radiocasting.
 Sister FM station WDXY (100.5 FM) signed on the air April 14, 1948, but would sign off the air by the end of the 1950s.